+Invasive species are harmful.
 The introduction or spread of invasive species threatens BC’s environment, the economy and society, including human health.

+Stopping invasive species is possible if we change our behaviours.
 Increased prevention, detection and improved management of invasive species can provide significant economic benefits to the province, businesses, industry, and citizens.

+Government actions can help prevent the spread of invasive species in BC.
 Regulation and increased funding can make a difference to control and prevent the spread of invasive species.

 Learn more about how to prevent and stop the spread of invasive species in your garden, your parks and forests, your lakes, rivers and oceans, your cities, towns and your province.